19hours/sg-statutes/Acts/Singapore Land Authority Act.md

 “Chairman” means the Chairman of the Authority and includes any temporary Chairman of the Authority;

-“Chief Executive” means the Chief Executive of the Authority appointed under section 11 and includes any person acting in that capacity;
+“Chief Executive” means the Chief Executive of the Authority, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “debenture” includes debenture stock;